 "Watching my students work in their groups to try to figure out what the data was about and then debate how they were going to present their ideas was a great learning experience in how to let go and let inquiry happen."
 M. Sorrows, Luther Burbank MS

 How to be a part of our schoolyard--

 - To join our private mailing list, hear about connected teaching/learning opportunities, and be a part of the NES-LTER Schoolyard, please sign up here. (your contact information will remain private)

 - To be eligible for an RET experience, engage in our webinars and Schoolyard opportunities, including Data Jam.

 Undergraduate and Graduate Students

 Undergraduate and graduate students involved in NES-LTER research gain valuable training not only in field, lab, analytical, and data management skills, but also in collaborating in a multi-investigator/multi-disciplinary project.
-We offer summer Research Experiences for Undergraduates (REUs) at WHOI, and there are additional opportunities for undergraduate students to participate in NES-LTER research through the University of Rhode Island (URI) and Wellesley College.
-Also, NES-LTER will host one fellow for the Environmental Data Initiative (EDI) 2019 Summer Fellowship Program.
+We offer summer Research Experiences for Undergraduates (REUs) at WHOI, and there are additional opportunities for undergraduate students through the University of Rhode Island (URI) and Wellesley College.
+Also, NES-LTER hosted a fellow for the Environmental Data Initiative (EDI) 2019 Summer Fellowship Program.
 Link to YouTube video "How Undergrads Can Get Involved in LTER Research."
 NES-LTER will be participating in the Project EDDIE Module Development Workshop in October 2019 to develop stand-alone modular classroom activities for undergraduate students using large long-term and high-frequency datasets.

 Science on a Sphere